Field Experience Guidelines

-- Students: apply health care knowledge taught in class into practice inside the community and learn from the actual experience in the real world of health care.
+- Students: apply public health knowledge taught in class into practice inside the community and learn from the actual experience in the real world of public health practice.

 - Community: working with a preceptor to improve the health of the community through services provided by the future health cadres.